-Audit under GST means inspection of returns, records and other documents furnished by the taxpayer.
+Explain Audit under GST and GST audit meaning is inspection of returns, records and other documents furnished by the taxpayer.
 GST Audit is carried out to check whether the turnover, taxes paid, ITC refund claimed and ITC availed mentioned in his annual report are true and fair or not.
 Moreover, a GST audit also helps in evaluating whether the taxpayer is compliant with the GST provisions.

 |Types of Audit||When is it carried out?||Carried out by whom?|